 In the absence of an accepted integrated catchment management plan the developer must refer to Table 48: Design level of service on page 189 and contact both Council and the Regional Council to discuss what detention and treatment is necessary prior to discharge.

 A suitable outlet and dissipating structure must be constructed to ensure no localised erosion of the watercourse occurs.
 This structure must be specifically designed to blend in with the immediate natural surroundings.
+The use of gabions or similar rock mattress products in streams and watercourses is not acceptable.

 The direction of the discharge must be aligned with the natural downstream flow as much as practicable to prevent erosion of the opposite stream bank.
 In situations where erosion of the opposite bank is unavoidable appropriate mitigation measures are required.